cp-itb/contests/README.md

         │   ├── ...
         │   ├── editorials          // Where to put editorials.
 This is optional │   │   ├── A.md            // <ProblemCode>.md
-        │   │   ├── B.md            // Currently only markdown is supported
+        │   │   ├── B.md            // Currently only markdown and pdf is supported
         │   │   ├── E.md            // Missing editorials are fine (C & D in this case)
         │   │   └── ...
         │   └── problems            // Where to put problem statements.
-        │       │                   // This is optional, too, but very recommended │       ├── A.md            // <ProblemCode>.md
+        │       │                   // This is optional, too, but very recommended │       ├── A.md            // <ProblemCode>.md or <ProblemCode>.pdf
         │       ├── B.md
         │       └── ...
         │   ...